 What if I can’t find the IPPC Marking?

 IPPC markings are required to be printed on international pallets.
-If your pallets are used for domestic purpose only, they may not have an IPPC marking at all.
+If your pallets are used for domestic purposes only, they may not have an IPPC marking at all.
 Most likely, domestic pallets aren’t often treated, but you can’t be 100% sure, so it’s up to you whether you choose to use them or not.

 Lastly, if it looks like there’s something spilled on your pallet or the wood is rotten, don’t use it.
 It’s not safe, and your finished project won’t look great anyway because the wood is compromised to begin with.